-Lists of public certificates are provided as published information; certificate revocation lists are provided as published information and the list of CRL distribution points in the certificates issued by Authority.
+Lists of public Certificates are provided as published information; revocation certificate lists are provided as published information and the list of CRL distribution points in the Certificates issued by Authority.

-The fact that certification authorities provide certificate status information as OCSP is specified in the certificates issued by these authorities.
+The fact that Authority provides certificate status information as OCSP is specified in the Certificates issued by Authority.